oddy-boop/Edusync-git/supabase/rls_policies.md

 ---

-### Policy 3: Teachers can view, update, and delete records they created
+### Policy 3: Teachers can manage their own attendance records

 This policy allows a teacher to **SELECT**, **UPDATE**, or **DELETE** attendance records that they personally created.